hellais/arturo.filasto.net/src/content/posts/all-you-need-is-vi-and-httpd.md

 hosting company, however their free tier doesn't exist anymore, probably because websites have gotten too data hungry these days, but I'm jumping ahead.

-When I got involved with the Tor project, one of my early contributions as a volunteer was a guide on [how to setup a hidden service (aka Onion Services) blog](https://github.com/hellais/Hidden-Blog) (Note: this guide is at this point incredibly dated, so please don't rely on it for anything serious).
+When I got involved with the [Tor Project](https://torproject.org/), one of my early contributions as a volunteer was a guide on [how to setup a hidden service (aka Onion Services) blog](https://github.com/hellais/Hidden-Blog) (Note: this guide is at this point incredibly dated, so please don't rely on it for anything serious).
 In this guide I explained how to setup and harden this perl based blogging platform called [blosxom](https://en.wikipedia.org/wiki/Blosxom) and expose it as a tor hidden service.
-I included tips on how to make it harder to identity yourself through potential sidechannels that could come from the Apache web server.
+I included tips on how to make it harder to leak your identity through potential side-channels that could come from the Apache web server or the blogging platform.
+The key is that it was easier because the stack was simple.

 The setup was pretty striaghtforward and it was mostly just about copy pasting some lines of code into some config files and copying over a single file to